-- 4.3.1 Applications for renewal should be made at least two weeks before the expiry date of the current licence to allow reasonable time for the application to be processed. - 4.3.2 Any application for the renewal of a licence will not be accepted after the date of expiry.
-In these cases, the driver will cease to be a licensed driver until such a time as a new application is received and subsequently granted. - 4.3.3 All renewal applications must be accompanied by the requisite fee and, if the applicant's driving licence has been issued by an EEA state, the original licence must be submitted. - 4.3.4 An appeal against a refusal to renew a hackney carriage and/or private hire driver licence lies to the Magistrates' Court40.
+- 4.3.1 Any application for the renewal of a licence will not be accepted after the date of expiry.
+In these cases, the driver will cease to be a licensed driver until such a time as a new application is received and subsequently granted. - 4.3.2 An application will not be processed unless the licensing authority is in receipt of: - a fully completed application form; - the appropriate fee: - the applicant's full driving licence (if it has been issued by an EEA state); and - where relevant, prescribed documentation to confirm that the applicant has a right to work in the UK (see Annex L). - An appeal against a refusal to renew a hackney carriage and/or private hire driver 4.3.3 licence lies to the Magistrates' Court.
 Any appeal must be made within 21 days following notice of a decision.